Milofow/Milofow/Research/Cultural differences & ethics research.md

 The first thing that comes to my mind, is tipping.
 I worked as a snowboard instructor for a while and everytime I had Americans in my class, they almost everytime gave me a huge tip.
 This differs from "us dutch people" because in our cultural it's not the norm to leave tips.
 I don't consider this one of the most important aspects.
 It could cause for an awkward situation the first time, but you will get used to it quickly.

 I think the most important aspect from the answer above is norms and morals, these are the most important aspects to keep in mind.
-In my opinion I would be more suprised by someone burping while eating (in my culture it's something rude) than someone saying something weird.
+In my opinion, I would be more suprised by someone burping while eating (in my culture it's seen as rude) than someone saying something weird.

 In the end I think it's important to stay open minded and have good intentions while facing different cultures.
 Ofcourse it comes in handy to know some aspects but you'll also have to get to know the culture by discovering and social interactions.